martisak/Getting_and_Cleaning_Data_Course_Project/README.md

    First the subject and activities are added as column to each set.
 Activities are replaced with the more descriptive text and is one of "laying", "sitting", "standing", "walking", "walking_downstairs", "walking_upstairs".

+   Feature names are cleaned up, "()" is removed, "-" is replace with "_".
+CamelCase names are kept on purpose for readability.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

    Only the features containing "mean" or "std" are used.
 Columns containing "Mean" (capital M) are not used.